basp/notes/looping.md

 > to do the same crazy shit.
 Usually a `while` loop is more
 > approprate in those cases because it interfaces easily with
 > the `EOF` property on a few of the `StreamReader` classes and
 > that is probably even more wrong.
-Not sure.
+>
+> Look, if you're streaming already using a `StreamReader` class
+> then it makes a whole  of sense to keep using `IEnumerable<T>`
+> and stream and transform throughout your whole process...
+> Just saying.

 Look, we're gonna probably use a `List<T>` in there anyway.
 A `List<string>` in this case.
 If you're gonna solve this by copying